Europe area of globe

 1. Understanding the Policy

-Before Brexit, free movement rules gave EU citizens the right to live and work in the UK without requiring permission.
-From 1 January 2020, free movement ended and EU citizens migrating to the UK are subject to more restrictive immigration rules, which are the same as those facing citizens from non-EU countries.
-Any person moving to the UK to live or work now requires a visa. ...
-Click to read more.
+From 1 January 2021, free movement ended, and EU citizens migrating to the UK are subject to more restrictive immigration rules, which are the same as those facing citizens from non-EU countries.
+Any person moving to the UK to live or work now requires a visa.

-The new immigration rules do not apply to EU citizens and their family members who were already living in the UK before free movement ended on 31 December 2020 (or eligible family members of EU citizens who can join them at any point after this date).
-These people instead had to apply to the EU Settlement Scheme (EUSS) and secure pre-settled or settled status (Irish citizens may apply to the EUSS but are not required to).
-Pre-settled status is designed for people who have been living in the UK for less than 5 years, and settled status for those living in the UK for 5 years or more.
-Settled status gives holders the right to live and work in the UK permanently, and apply for UK citizenship if eligible.
-Pre-settled status is temporary and is valid for 5 years.
-People given this status must reapply to EUSS before their pre-settled status expires, in order to secure settled status, if they want to remain in the UK permanently.
-Unlike with settled status, some (but not all) people with pre-settled status face restrictions on their access to certain benefits, such as Universal Credit.
+The new immigration rules do not apply to EU citizens and their family members who were already living in the UK before free movement ended on 31 December 2020, or eligible family members of EU citizens who can join them at any point after this date.
+These people instead had to apply to the EU Settlement Scheme (EUSS) and secure pre-settled or settled status.
+Irish citizens may apply to the EUSS but are not required to.

-Newly arriving migrants who are not eligible for the EUSS or entering the UK as visitors, must obtain a visa in one of three main categories: work, family, or study.
-Under the rules for skilled workers, which have been described by the Government as an ‘Australian-style points-based system’, the main long-term work visa option for newly hired employees requires applicants to have a job offer for a role that is classified as middle-skilled or high-skilled occupation.
-These include roles that require at least A-Level education (RQF3 and above), such as engineering or laboratory technicians, butchers, and chefs.
-The job must meet salary thresholds, which are usually the higher of £25,600 or the ‘going rate’ for the occupation that the migrant will do (but there are some exceptions, such as for nurses and recent graduates).
-Workers who do not meet the criteria for long-term skilled work visas may be eligible for other routes, such as temporary work visas (e.g. the Seasonal Agricultural Workers Scheme, or youth mobility visas, which have no skill requirements).
-A more detailed overview of work-related migration policies and data are available in the Migration Observatory briefing, Work visas and migrant workers in the UK.
+Newly arriving EU citizens and their family members who are not eligible for the EUSS or entering the UK as visitors must obtain a visa in one of three main categories: work, family, or study.
+Under the rules for skilled workers, the main long-term work visa option for newly hired employees requires applicants to have a job offer for a role that meets skill and salary requirements.
+An overview of work-related migration policies and data are available in Work visas and migrant workers in the UK.

-Under the new immigration rules, EU citizens joining family members settled in the UK (Appendix FM) must meet a £18,600 income threshold.
+Under the new immigration rules, EU citizens joining family members settled in the UK must meet a £29,000 income threshold.
 The same requirement does not apply if the person they are joining has status under the EU Settlement Scheme, provided the relationship existed at the end of the transition period and continues to exist at the time of application, or relates to a child born after the end of the transition period.

 Citizens of countries that are in the EEA but not the EU (namely Iceland, Norway, and Liechtenstein), as well as Switzerland, face effectively the same immigration rules as EU citizens (with some small differences for Swiss citizens).
 We use the term ‘EU citizens’ throughout the briefing for ease of understanding and because some data sources refer specifically to EU citizens.
 Note, however, that although Ireland is an EU country and included in some EU data, it is part of the Common Travel Area and hence subject to free movement rules, unlike other EU countries.